MathOnco/Mistic/Readme.md

         * Treatments as Treatment_catgories.csv
         * Patient response as Response_categories.csv
         * If any of these are unavailable, Mistic will use either the randomly-generated or user-provided tSNE points without any color coding i.e. dots are colored in gray.
         * Sample metadata files are provided for reference in separate subfolders for each imaging technique in the /metadata folder
-    * If using the sample metadata, move the files from the specific subfolder into the /metadata folder
+        * If using the sample metadata, move the files from the relevant subfolder into the /metadata folder

 ## Run Mistic